harakas/amd_igpu_yolo_v8/README.md

-# ROCm pytorch yolov5 example for AMD integrated GPU
+# Running YOLO inference on AMD integrated GPUs

-A simple example on how to run the [ultralytics/yolov5](https://pytorch.org/hub/ultralytics_yolov5/) inference model on the AMD ROCm platform with pytorch.
+This is a simple example on how to run the [ultralytics/yolov5](https://pytorch.org/hub/ultralytics_yolov5/) and other inference models on the AMD ROCm platform with pytorch and also natively with MIGraphiX.

 I have an [ASRock 4x4 BOX-5400U](https://www.asrockind.com/en-gb/4X4%20BOX-5400U) mini computer with integrated AMD graphics.
 The integrated GPU is actually capable of running neural networks/pytorch.
 This here is an example/description on how to get it working.